Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-10.md

 Make the a tip calculator.
 Google Tip Calculator and use the Google tip calculator as a model.

+Here is an example of what you are trying to make: https://www.google.com/search?q=tip+calculator

 <!-- > -->

 You'll use the controlled component pattern for the tip calculator inputs.
 This should store the bill, tip%, and split vlaues on state.
 In the render method calculate the tip amount from the values in state and display it.

 - You'll need inputs for:
   - Bill
   - Tip %
   - Split (number of ways to split the bill)
 - Dipslay:
   - Tip amount
   - The bill total
   - Per person amount
 - These values should update as you change the values